JTFouquier/explana/readme.md

 This creates "workflow-results/HDL-Demo/" folder in the directory.
 Remove folder to retest, but if workflow partially runs, you can rerun command above and Snakemake will pick up where it left off.

+To remove the results and try the demo again:

+> `rm -r workflow-results/HDL-Demo/`

 Next, run these commands:

 > `snakemake run_post_hoc_stats --cores 4`